-However, people of integrity are not martyrs and do not willingly submit themselves to any type of physical or other type of torture.
-Harming the body or mind, or allowing others to do so, is not a very wholesome and integrated way to live.
-A person of integrity might decide to die for a cause, but this is very unlikely.
+People of integrity are not usually martyrs and do not willingly submit themselves to any type of physical or other type of torture.
+Harming the body or mind, or allowing others to do so, is not a wholesome and integrated way to live.
+Rarely, a person of integrity might decide to die for a cause, but this is very unlikely.

 CAN A PERSON LIVE IN INTEGRITY IN ONE AREA SUCH AS FAMILY LIFE, BUT BE OUT OF INTEGRITY IN OTHERS?

 Yes and no. Part of one’s life can be in integrity, such as parenting one’s children, while another area, such as one’s business affairs might be out of integrity.
 However, at a higher level, living this way is out of integrity.
 The only exception might be if, for example, cheating in business is the only way for the person to make ends meet.
 This is theoretically possible.